danielschwensen/danielschwensen.github.io/_posts/2021-06-04-How_to_uninstall_the_Cortana_app.md

 categories: blog OS
 tags: Windows Powershell
 ---
+The following guide provides a simple and straightforward method to uninstall the Cortana app using Windows PowerShell.

 - Open the Start Menu and type in PowerShell.
 - Right click on Windows PowerShell.
 - Select 'Run as administrator'.